Frequently Asked Questions About Therapy At Montgomery County Counseling Center

 Q: Do you accept insurance for counseling?

-Q: How much does a session cost?
+Q: Do you have more info about your fees and services?
+How much does a session cost?

 Q: Does Montgomery County Counseling Center offer discounts on therapy sessions?
 Is there such a thing as a family discount?!